versroot/itu-sdse-project/README.md

 cd ci && dagger run go run ./main.go
 ```

-This will run the whole pipline, and results in model artifacts in the `./model` folder.
+This will run the whole pipeline, and results in model artifacts in the `./model` folder.

 ## Local generation